-Andersen® Windows are high-performing, dependable products supported with exceptional service and backed by the best warranties in the industry.
+Andersen® Windows and Doors are high-performing, dependable products supported with exceptional service and backed by the best warranties in the industry.
 Andersen® is the most trusted and most recommended brand of windows and patio doors among contractors.
 (Based on 2016 Survey of trade contractors).

-Andersen® Windows: Worryproof.
+Andersen® Windows and Doors: Worryproof.
 Timeproof.

-It takes a carefully orchestrated use of materials to achieve the superior performance, low-maintenance exteriors and long-lasting durability that Andersen® windows provide.
-Whether you’re looking for replacement windows, double-hung windows, casement windows, bay, bow or garden windows, we will help you determine exactly the right window to match your project needs.
+It takes a carefully orchestrated use of materials to achieve the superior performance, low-maintenance exteriors and long-lasting durability that Andersen® windows and doors provide.
+Whether you’re looking for replacement windows, double-hung windows, casement windows, bay, bow or garden windows, patio doors, we will help you determine exactly the right window to match your project needs.
 More homeowners trust and recommend the Andersen® family of brands than any other brand of windows and patio doors!
 (Based on 2016 homeowner brand survey; Andersen family of brands aggregated.)

 Replacement Windows vs. New Construction Windows